-26.2% of these businesses go on to open a second location.
-Only 8.6% branch out to offer more than two locations or start franchising.
+There has been a 158% increase in coworking spaces since 2020.
 The coworking space demand has been high over the last few years, prompting more expansion in this industry.

 5. 60% of coworking space providers admit it’s challenging to sign up new members.

-Part of the problem is that the market is very competitive.
-Another is that there are a lot of misconceptions about how well the concept works.
+The problem is that the market is very competitive.
+Also, there are a lot of misconceptions about how well the concept works.
 Companies express the concern that staff may get distracted.
 Also, in industries where security is a big concern, companies may not be willing to risk working in a shared environment.

 For those companies concerned that other workers would be too much of a distraction, this Royal Society study could provide some reassurance.
 The study found that face-to-face communication decreased by 70% in open coworking environments.